Local Density-Based Anomaly Score Normalization for Domain Generalization: Experimental results

-First, it can be seen that the performance in the target domain is much worse than in the source domain when no domain generalization approach is applied, which verifies the motivation for this work.
+First, it can be seen that the performance in the target domain is much worse than in the source domain when no \ac{dg} approach is applied, which verifies the motivation for this work.
 Second, all approaches improve the performance in the target domain while reducing the performance in the source domain, although to different extents.
-Applying $K$-means to the reference samples of the source domain leads to moderate performance gains for Direct-\ac{act} and the ensemble model, but actually reduces the performance for OpenL3-raw and BEATs-raw.
-Among all domain generalization approaches, \ac{smote} achieves the best performance in the source domain but only leads to minor improvements in the target domain.
-Still, consistent improvements can be observed. \Ac{lof}, on the other hand, often leads to the worst performance in the source domain while achieving significant performance gains in the target domain.
-Overall, the performance of \ac{lof} in the mixed domain is similar to the one achieved with \ac{smote} (cf.\ \cref{tab:norm_comparison} for mean performance values over all models and datasets).
-A domain-wise standardization of the anomaly scores and both of our proposed anomaly score normalization approaches lead to significant performance gains in the target domain while not reducing the performance in the source domain too much.
+Applying $K$-means to the reference samples of the source domain leads to moderate performance gains for Direct-\ac{act} and the ensemble model, but actually reduces the performance for OpenL3-raw, BEATs-raw, and EAT-raw.
+Among all \ac{dg} approaches, \ac{smote} achieves the best performance in the source domain but only leads to minor improvements in the target domain.
+Still, consistent improvements can be observed. \Ac{lof}, on the other hand, leads to the worst performance in the source domain while achieving significant performance gains in the target domain.
+Overall, the performance of \ac{lof} in the mixed domain is similar to the one achieved with \ac{smote}.
+A domain-wise standardization of the anomaly scores and the difference-based and ratio-based variants of our proposed anomaly score normalization approach lead to the highest performance gains in the target domain while not reducing the performance in the source domain too much.
 As a result, these three approaches all achieve similar and highest overall performance with no clear winner in terms of pure performance.
 As a minor observation, it can be seen that our normalization approach also increases the performance gains obtained with additive ensembles.
 The most likely reason for this is that the anomaly scores are scaled more similarly after normalizing them.